Main Menu

 Introduction

-The Tomb Hunters of the Lost Llama, or better known as Maze, object requires two players to work together to navigate through a labyrinth maze quickly and in as few moves as possible.
-You can only use the maze on a lot in the money category.
+The Tomb Hunters of the Lost Llama, or better known as Maze, is a group skill object that requires two players to work together to navigate through a labyrinth maze before the timer runs out.
+You can only use the maze on a lot in the skills or welcome category.
 Communication is the most important strategy for being successful with reaching the goal.

 Positions & Playing